mendlabs/.github/profile/README.md

 **Mend Labs LLC** is a software engineering studio focused on building modern apps, platforms, and digital products.

-We design and develop clean, scalable software across web and mobile—balancing strong engineering fundamentals with thoughtful UX and long-term maintainability.
+We design and develop clean, scalable software across web, desktop and mobile—balancing strong engineering fundamentals with thoughtful UX and long-term maintainability.

 ---